How to Write a Brand Positioning Statement

 Brand Positioning Statement Examples

-Here are simplified examples illustrating how the framework comes together:
+Here are examples illustrating how the framework comes together across different categories.

-For travelers seeking unique experiences, Airbnb is the only booking platform that connects you to distinctive places to stay around the world because it offers the broadest and most diverse set of listings.
+Airbnb For travelers seeking unique experiences, Airbnb is the only booking platform that connects you to distinctive places to stay around the world because it offers the broadest and most diverse set of listings available anywhere.

 If you want to see broader strategic patterns behind these, revisit brand positioning examples.